CLNEulalia/Heroku-Atlas-Deployment/README.md

 1. Sign up for a free [Heroku](https://www.heroku.com/) account.

 2. Follow the instructions [here](https://devcenter.heroku.com/articles/heroku-cli) to download the Heroku CLI.
-    > In your terminal, you will run the command `brew tap heroku/brew && brew install heroku`
+    > NOTE: In your terminal, you will run the command `brew tap heroku/brew && brew install heroku`

 3. From your project directory, create an app on Heroku `$ heroku create <your-app-name>`
-    > Make sure you are in your Todo App project directory before you run this command
+    > NOTE: Make sure you are in your Todo App project directory before you run this command

-    > `heroku create` prepares Heroku to receive your code.
+    > NOTE: `heroku create` prepares Heroku to receive your code.
 Heroku will randomly create an app name for you if you don't specify one

-    > If you choose to name your application, you will need to use a unique name (something someone else has not used before).
+    > NOTE: If you choose to name your application, you will need to use a unique name (something someone else has not used before).
 If the name is taken, Heroku will prompt you to choose something new.

 #### Set up MLab